Here’s one way to use stewed rhubarb – a dipping sauce for French Toast fingers.

 1. Use Sturdy Bread

-We used sturdy gluten free bread (All But Gluten), thick cut whole wheat Texas toast and thick cut rye bread that spent a couple days on the counter.
+I have made this with three types of bread – gluten free bread, thick cut whole wheat Texas toast and thick cut rye bread that spent a couple days on the counter.
+I highly recommend using thick, sturdy bread that’s a few days old and a bit on the dry side.
+Older, thick bread will prevent soggyness.
 Fresh, soft bread is not going to work if you want toast fingers that won’t flop over.
 The bread needs to be thick enough, dense enough or slightly stale to hold the egg dip without becoming soggy and falling apart.
 If fresh, soft bread is all you have, dry it out a little by popping it in the toaster or oven for a few minutes.

 2. Cut the Bread Before Dipping